 Best for: Businesses that want to run both systems side-by-side for a while

-After working through all three scenarios, our experience shows that the accounting cutoff method is by far the most straightforward and effective in most cases.
-It allows businesses to start with a clean system, avoid legacy issues, and reduce both time and cost.
+After working with all three scenarios, our experience shows that starting from the accounting base is the simplest, cleanest, and most effective option in most cases.
+It allows you to begin with an organized system, avoid inherited errors, and reduce time and costs.

 Benefits After Migration